D04

 Main Results in 2023

 In our second project, we look at the impact of heat waves onto the boundary layer height.
 The hypothesis is that the high temperatures should cause exceptionally high boundary layers.
 This could have important consequences for the onset and persistence of heat waves.
 Our goal is to perform a comprehensive investigation, which is why we chose to use reanalysis products as our main data source.
 The first challenge here was to choose and implement an appropriate heat wave definition.
 We again use the „Extremal Pattern Index“, because the approach also allows us to compare extremal patterns for temperature and boundary layer height.
 As established methods did not prove effective for estimating the boundary layer height for COSMO-REA6 reanalysis data, a machine learning based approach was developed and applied.
 A comparison of the development in maximum daily boundary layer heights in COSMO-REA6 for a heat wave in August 2014 against normal conditions can be seen in Figure 1.
-Although an increase in boundary layer height can be seen in many cases on a heat wave scale, differences were mostly not significant for COSMO-REA6 on a grid point and model scale.
-Meanwhile, we found a clear signal in CERRA data.
-A publication is currently being prepared.
+An increase in boundary layer height can be seen in many cases on a heat wave scale.

 Figure 1.
 Empirical distributions of daily maximum boundary layer heights during a heat wave in August 2014.
 The blue bars represent the reference, i.e., boundary layer heights taken from the same region on time steps without heat waves.
 Both sets are plotted with transparency, s.t., the overlapping region appears darker.